Learning a New Way of Cooking: Plant-Based Basics, Tips, Techniques and More

 - Start by making what you normally do but with the plant-based version of ingredients.
 For example, use almond or soy milk instead of dairy-based milk.
 Use non-dairy butter instead of dairy-based butter, vegetable broth instead of chicken broth.
 Non-dairy cheeses instead of dairy-based cheeses.
 You get the idea.

 - Embrace your oven.
 Roasting, especially for vegetables, is the number one flavor infusing technique there is.
 I can proudly say I think I use my oven every single day and I'm not baking cookies (well... sometimes I am!).
-My favorite vegetables to roast are: potatoes, sweet potatoes, red bell peppers (whole and then cut into strips for using on salads), brussels sprouts, cauliflower, asparagus, eggplant, parsnips, garlic (roasted garlic rocks!), carrots, beets, fennel and turnips.
+My favorite vegetables to roast are: potatoes, sweet potatoes, red bell peppers (whole and then cut into strips for using on salads), brussels sprouts, cauliflower, asparagus, eggplant, parsnips, garlic (roasted garlic rocks!), carrots, beets, fennel, parsnips and turnips.

 - Forget about what I like to call "the center of the plate syndrome".
 A.k.a, a big piece of meat in the center of the plate with a couple of sides.
 Although you can make incredible vegan main dishes that are just as "stick to your ribs" good as any meat-based ones, vegan food can also be an amazing fun plate of different "sides".
 I use quotation marks because the word side is just a construct we're used to giving veggies, but it's just a word.
 You can change the way you look at these components that will soon make up your plant-based meals.
+In Ethiopian cuisine a large thin bread called injera is served with lots of little mounds of vegetable dishes, spicy stews, etc., and there are no sides here!
+Every component is equally a part of the party.

 - Fall in love with veggie bowls.
 This one goes hand in hand with the previous tip.
 Veggie bowls are basically plates or bowls in which you combine different components, and these usually include: a whole grain, a green leafy vegetable, another veggie you love, a plant-based protein source like beans, lentils, tofu or tempeh, and amazing toppings like guacamole, salsa, tahini, hummus, pesto and so many others (download our vegan toppings printable by clicking the button at the end of this post for an instant source of ideas).
 Once you start dabbling with veggie bowls just remember my motto: everything tastes good with some sweet potato or avocado on the side.